Share This Craft

-Note: I didn’t want the thread to be noticeable, so I used green thread (instead of embroidery floss) to sew the wreath.
+Note: We didn’t want the thread to be noticeable, so we used green thread (instead of embroidery floss) to sew the wreath.

 - Sew the tree on one of the white squares.
 Set aside.

-Note: Again, I used green thread (instead of embroidery floss) to sew the tree.
+Note: Again, we used green thread (instead of embroidery floss) to sew the tree.

 - Sew the number 1 on one of the green squares.
 Set aside.

-Note: I used red thread (instead of embroidery floss) to sew the number.
+Note: We used red thread (instead of embroidery floss) to sew the number.